harilvfs/carch/README.md

 ## Contributing 🤝

 Contributions are welcome!
-If you want to help improve Carch, please check the **[CONTRIBUTING.md](https://github.com/harilvfs/carch/blob/main/.github/CONTRIBUTING.md)** for the contribution guide.
+If you want to help improve **Carch**, please check the **[CONTRIBUTING.md](https://github.com/harilvfs/carch/blob/main/.github/CONTRIBUTING.md)** for the contribution guide.

 ## Code of Conduct 📜